pagdan/msc-eee-transition-app/README.md

-# MSc EEE Transition Portal
+# Web Application with Calendar Integration to Support MSc EEE Freshmen Transition at NTU

-A comprehensive web application to support MSc Electrical and Electronic Engineering freshmen during their transition at Nanyang Technological University.
+A comprehensive web application with calendar integration to support MSc Electrical and Electronic Engineering freshmen during their transition at Nanyang Technological University.

 ## Features